-Sexual assault is a criminal offence and contrary to RVC’s Dignity at Work and Study and Misconduct Policies.
+Sexual assault is a criminal offence and contrary to RVC’s Dignity at Work and Study and Student Misconduct Policies.

 A person commits sexual assault if they intentionally touch another person, the touching is sexual and the person does not consent.